zyrolasting/css-parser/README.md

 [![](https://img.shields.io/badge/%E2%99%A5-Support%20Ethical%20Software-red)](https://sagegerard.com/subscribe.html)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This project holds pure Racket implementations of CSS specifications.
-**This is not to say it is complete, but anything that makes it here is useable.** Any code here aims to faithfully comply with a related CSS specification from the W3C.
+This project holds pure Racket implementations of W3C's CSS specifications.
+It is not complete, but anything that makes it here is useable.
 Given enough time and attention that I certainly won't have alone, one can piece together a CSS engine from the parts in this repository.

 Any non-standard or implementation-specific behaviors are documented in the Scribble manual(s) for each collection.